iyhui/Noti-ChatApp/README.md

 :cyclone: Create your own user/password

-:cyclone: Or user premade accounts: user1@690.com, user2@690.com
+:cyclone: Or use premade accounts: user1@690.com, user2@690.com.
+Password is the same and already prestored.